 A building architect wants to make sure that the building is a joy to use as well as safe; the building needs to make good use of natural light without wasting energy, conserve heat, have a strong foundation possibly taking into account the future needs for expansion (whether upwards, sideways or even downwards!), be made of strong durable materials, not damaged by the elements; the building may also aspire towards being an aesthetic landmark so that those who interact with it may take pride of its establishment in the community.
 A good building architect adds great value to the building owners' vision of the space and the same should apply to information architecture.

-A good information architect will likewise take into account both current and future technologies and how this may shape the development of the product.
+A good information architect will likewise take into account both current and future technologies and how these may shape the development of the product.
 She will consider the need to separate independent components so that their development may proceed without delay.
 She will ensure harmonious interactions between various elements of the design by having clear interfaces at which information is transferred.
 She will want to make it easy for new engineers to get up to speed when working on the project so as to maximise technical hands on deck.
 She will ensure that there is clear end-to-end documentation, not just for the final user, but also for component developers as well as business owners, sales and marketing, testing and devops personnel involved.
 All these are skills and know-how built over working numerous hours on similar projects.

 From these tasks we could try to formulate what an architect does: